ShoryuKyzan/openvr/README.md

 # Fork

-* This enhances the simplehmd hmd driver to add keyboard controls.
+* This enhances the simplehmd hmd and simplecontroller driver to add keyboard controls.
 * This also includes a revised version of the openvr specialized for mingw compilation: `openvr\headers\openvr_mingw.hpp`
 * Initial HMD position/orientation can be set from defaults file.